 Requirement: The Kinechip® is used to secure specific data in the chip card; this specified data will be constant over the lifetime of the card, e.g. fingerprint data or personal data.
 You take this constant data, apply an encryption algorithm to this data to get a digital certificate, which is then stored permanently in the diffractive linear code of the Kinechip®.
-This digital certificate which is in the diffractive linear code of the Kinechip®.
+This digital certificate which is in the diffractive linear code of the Kinechip® can be any length up to 1,000 bits.
 Typically 80 - 160 bits are used in the digital certificate of the Kinechip®.